elixir-lang/elixir-lang.github.com/install.markdown

 You may want to [set the $PATH environment variable](#setting-path-environment-variable) for your whole system.
 Use `install.sh --help` or `install.bat --help` to learn more about available arguments and options.

+## Version managers

+There are many tools that allow developers to install and manage multiple Erlang and Elixir versions.
+They are useful if you have multiple projects running on different Elixir or Erlang versions, can't install Erlang or Elixir as mentioned above or if the version provided by your package manager is outdated.
+Here are some of those tools:

+  * [asdf](https://asdf-vm.com) - install and manage different [Elixir](https://github.com/asdf-vm/asdf-elixir) and [Erlang](https://github.com/asdf-vm/asdf-erlang) versions
+  * [mise](https://mise.en.dev) - install and manage different Elixir and Erlang versions
+  * [kerl](https://github.com/kerl/kerl) - install and manage different Erlang versions

+Keep in mind that each Elixir version supports specific Erlang/OTP versions.
+[See the supported versions alongside our docs](/docs).

 ## Precompiled package

 Elixir provides a precompiled package for every release.
-First [install Erlang](/install.html#installing-erlang) and then download the appropriate precompiled Elixir below.
+First [install Erlang](#installing-erlang) and then download the appropriate precompiled Elixir below.
 You can consult your Erlang/OTP version by running `erl -s halt`:

 {% for otp_version in stable.otp_versions %}
   * [Elixir {{ stable.version }} on Erlang/OTP {{ otp_version }}](https://github.com/elixir-lang/elixir/releases/download/v{{ stable.version }}/elixir-otp-{{ otp_version }}.zip){% endfor %}